Yunze12/INN-VarMatAM/README.md

 This script will load the trained model from the `results/` folder, evaluate its performance on the test dataset, and print the evaluation metrics.

-### Localization and Optimization
+### Optimization

-To perform localization and optimization using the trained model, run the following command:
+To perform optimization using the trained model, run the following command:

 ```bash
 python src/optimization.py